as of 03/10/2022

-At Arizona Ammunition, LLC.® we have been using and testing rifle and pistol suppressors for a little over 15 years.
+At Arizona Ammunition, LLC.® we have been using and testing rifle and pistol suppressors for a little over 20 years.
+We know that not all suppressors are made alike.
 We collaborate with quality suppressor manufacturers like GG&G, Elite Iron, and AWC.
 The uniqueness of the suppressor is it contains ALL of the gas expelled from the barrel which contains the noise from the barrel.
-Thus it also collects the carbon, bullet debri, powder debri, and unspent powder.
+Thus it also collects the carbon, bullet debris, powder debris, and unspent powder.
 We know from experience that the more a quality suppressor is used (fired) the quieter it gets.

 We also know from experience that from time to time a quality suppressor needs to be cleaned.
 Different calibers have different stages of required cleaning.
 Those calibers, hand loads, and cartridges that expel non-burned gun powder need to be cleaned more often to insure the safe use of the suppressor.
 What happens is that the non-burned gunpowder accumulates in the suppressor and can detonate damaging the suppressor and possibly injuring the shooter or nearby observers.
 We are aware of this issue happening more than once.

 Users of quality suppressors should be cautious of all subsonic rounds that might not burn all the gunpowder each time it is fired.
 Often a “sizzle” can be heard upon firing as the gunpowder ignites when the firearm is fired.
 Listen carefully.
 There were recent (2012-13) problems with 17 caliber factory loaded ammunition causing suppressors to detonate.
 Documented injuries have occurred.
 We have direct experience with sunsonic 45-70 loaded rounds causing damaging to the suppressor and burning non-burnt powder on each shot.